FlipFlaptheTraitor/Emplyee-Tracker/README.md

   ![employee tracker](https://media.giphy.com/media/KoTMdYpkEDovqfqA83/giphy.gif)
 full demonstration video can be found in in the repo @ vid\employeetrackerfull.webm.
   ## Credits
-  credit to all the contributers that worked on the modules used in the program and also whoever helps me get the mysql2 database initilized so the program will run.
+  credit to all the contributers that worked on the modules used in the program a special thanks to windows for making mysql so much fun.

   ## License